armchaircaver/ECM-factorisation/README.md

 # ECM-factorisation
-Factorise a number using the Elliptic Curve Method (ECM)
+Python 3 program to factorise a number using the Elliptic Curve Method (ECM)

  This is an experiment to see how quickly a number could be factorised into primes using straightforward readable Python 3.
 Python 3.10 or higher is needed as the code uses pow(a,-1,n) to perform modular inversion.